 The glasswork in Kosta constitute the heart of our business.
 Genuine glasswork environment close to the craftsmanship and the designers.
 At our glasswork we also run extensive tourism and events operations that attract more than one million visitors each year.

-The SEA glassworks and Glasma, a glass pellets (pelletized batch) manufacturer, are subsidiaries of Orrefors Kosta Boda AB.
+Glasma, a glass pellets (pelletized batch) manufacturer, are subsidiaries of Orrefors Kosta Boda AB.

 Since 2005, Orrefors Kosta Boda AB has been part of New Wave Group, which works with several brands in the consumer and corporate market in the areas of sport, leisure, furnishings and gifts.
 New Wave Group is listed on the NASDAQ OMX Stockholm exchange.